ROCm/omniperf/docs/conceptual/l2-cache.rst

    technology can be used to connect multiple accelerators to achieve advanced peer-to-peer connectivity and enhanced bandwidths over traditional PCIe connections.
-Some AMD Instinct MI accelerators like the MI250X, `feature coherent CPU↔accelerator connections built using AMD Infinity Fabric <https://www.amd.com/system/files/documents/amd-cdna2-white-paper.pdf>`_
+Some AMD Instinct MI accelerators like the MI250X, `feature coherent CPU↔accelerator connections built using AMD Infinity Fabric <https://www.amd.com/system/files/documents/amd-cdna2-white-paper.pdf>`_.

+.. rubric:: Disclaimer

+PCIe® is a registered trademark of PCI-SIG Corporation.